privacy-scaling-explorations/sonobe-docs/src/usage/nova-zk.md

 We identify 3 main interesting places to use the nova zk-layer: one before all the folding pipeline (Use-case-1), one at the end of the folding pipeline right before the final Decider SNARK proof (Use-case-2), and a third one for cases where compressed SNARK proofs are not needed, and just IVC proofs (bigger than SNARK proofs) suffice (Use-case-3):

-- Use-case-1: at the beginning of the folding pipeline, right when the user has their original instance prior to be folded into the running instance, the user can fold it with the random-satisfying-instance to then have a blinded instance that can be sent to a server that will fold it with the running instance.
+- **Use-case-1**: at the beginning of the folding pipeline, right when the user has their original instance prior to be folded into the running instance, the user can fold it with the random-satisfying-instance to then have a blinded instance that can be sent to a server that will fold it with the running instance.
   - In this one, the user could externalize all the IVC folding and also the Decider final proof generation to a server.
-- Use-case-2: at the end of all the IVC folding steps (after n iterations of nova.prove_step), to 'blind' the IVC proof so then it can be sent to a server that will generate the final Decider SNARK proof.
+- **Use-case-2**: at the end of all the IVC folding steps (after n iterations of nova.prove_step), to 'blind' the IVC proof so then it can be sent to a server that will generate the final Decider SNARK proof.
   - In this one, the user could externalize the Decider final proof generation to a server.
-- Use-case-3: the user does not care about the Decider (final compressed SNARK proof), and wants to generate a zk-proof of the last IVC state to an IVC verifier (without any SNARK proof involved).
+- **Use-case-3**: the user does not need the Decider (final compressed SNARK proof), and wants to generate a zk-proof of the last IVC state to an IVC verifier (without any SNARK proof involved, and without continuing folding after this last proof).
 In this use-case, the zk is only added at the last IVCProof.
 Note that this proof will be much bigger and expensive to verify than a Decider SNARK proof.

 The current implementation available in Sonobe covers the Use-case-3.
 Use-case-1 can be achieved directly by a simpler version of the zk IVC scheme skipping steps and implemented directly at the app level by folding the original instance with a randomized instance (steps 2,3,4 from section D.4 of the [HyperNova](https://eprint.iacr.org/2023/573.pdf)